 Then, one day, you pushed me into that grave and began covering me up.
 You thought you would be saying the goodbye.
 But you were wrong, Addiction.

 The silver lining to our relationship is that I am stronger than I’ve ever been.
 My relationship with you, Addiction, made me a trophy of grace.
-Relationships have been restored and new ones have begun.
+Relationships have been restored, and new ones have begun.
 I’ve said goodbye to relationships that held me back and hello to ones that push me to be the best version of myself.

-Without you Addiction, I’m doing things I’ve never thought were possible.
+Without you, Addiction, I’m doing things I’ve never thought were possible.
 I’m finishing my Master’s degree.
 I have people that I love, and I know they love me back.
 And I’m able to watch my daughters grow older.

-So, goodbye Addiction.
+So goodbye, Addiction.
 I never want to see you again.
 And by the way, I’m telling everyone I know how terrible you are.

-Jerry Lawson grew up in a military home and lived in various parts of the United States and Europe.
+Jerry Lawson grew up in a military home lived in various parts of the United States and Europe.
 For most of his adult life, he struggled with an addiction to prescription medication, mainly opioids and amphetamines.
 On June 12, 2012, Jerry entered into a rehab facility called the Haven of Rest in Anderson, SC., where he spent 16 months.
 He is a single father of two amazing daughters and works as an advisor for a local college.
 Jerry is currently finishing up his Master’s in Licensed Professional Counseling from Liberty University.
 He hopes to use his experience to help others who are struggling with addiction find true peace and healing.